keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 layer does not have a bias term.
 In this case, we can inherit the custom layer from one of the standard layers and make minor modifications.
 See [this PR](https://github.com/keras-team/keras-nlp/pull/801/files#diff-8533ae3a7755c0dbe95ccbb71f85c677297f687bf3884fadefc64f1d0fdce51aR22) for more details.

+Occasionally, if the model requires non-standard layers, we may ask you to first contribute an example on keras.io, or demonstrate the working in a Colab notebook.
+This will help us scope out the contribution, and possibly propose suggestions on how to implement the model.

 ## Steps